Dessert (album)

 Dessert (pronounced in English) is the first and only studio album of the Japanese idol girl group Chocolove from AKB48.
 The album was released on November 21, 2007, available in two editions: a limited edition containing a 24-page photobook and a regular edition.

 Information

 The album peaked at the 99th place in the Oricon rankings, where it remained for one week.
 The album sold 2 383 copies, which included two singles (and their B-sides): Ashita wa Ashita no Kimi ga Umareru and Mail no Namida.

 The B-side singles are versions performed by solo singers, like Chocolate (Ashita wa Ashita no Kimi ga Umareru B-side) and Kare no Kitchen (B-side Mail no Namida).

 Track listing

-All tracks written by Yasushi Akimoto.
+All tracks were written by Yasushi Akimoto.